playframework/playframework.com/public/markdown/community-process.md

 The primary place for discussion about the design of Play and how the Play project is run is the [play-framework-dev](https://groups.google.com/forum/#!forum/play-framework-dev) mailing list.
 All major new features, refactorings or changes to the project should first be discussed in this forum.
 The aim of the discussions is to reach an understanding on whether the task will be done, and how it will be done.
 When a new topic is posted, interested parties are encouraged to comment with their affirmation or concerns.

-While Typesafe ultimately has the last word on all decisions here, as much as possible we will endeavor to reach a consensus in the majority of the community.
+While Lightbend ultimately has the last word on all decisions here, as much as possible we will endeavor to reach a consensus in the majority of the community.

 ## Integrator selection

-Integrator selection is made by Typesafe.
-Typesafe will offer contributors integrator status based on the following criteria:
+Integrator selection is made by Lightbend.
+Lightbend will offer contributors integrator status based on the following criteria:

 * The contributor has made substantial contributions to Play.
 What makes a substantial contribution is subjective, but for example, recent new integrators have been reviewing 3 or more pull requests per week, making one or more pull request per week, and triaging 3 or more issues a week.
 * The contributor is an exemplar of both Play's [code of conduct](/conduct) and [contributor guidelines](/contributing).
 * The contributor is well respected by other members of the Play community.
-* The contributor agrees to the rules set out by Typesafe below for integrators.
+* The contributor agrees to the rules set out by Lightbend below for integrators.

-Typesafe may also select integrators from its own staff.
+Lightbend may also select integrators from its own staff.

 If an integrator stops contributing regularly to Play, their write access may be removed, though their membership in the Play GitHub organisation will still be maintained.